deependdreams/2026-design-on-purpose-workshop/_essay/02-outline.md

 - apply the above to the project!

 ## Outline
+ The workshop will involve a mixture of prepared slides, free flowing discission and small group discussion opportunites.
 Throughout both days, there will be opportunities for sharing through talking, writing, doodling as well as through presence.

 ### Day 1, Expressive Metadata: a framework for sharing intention and context
 - Introductions and opening checkin circle